 Your glasses prescription is lop-sided, with on side stronger than the other

-How to choose a strength of reading glasses
+How to choose a strength of reading glasses:

-If you do decide to try a pair of inexpensive “readers” you can get at drug stores, start by looking for the number on the tag.
+If you do decide to try a pair of inexpensive “readers” you can get at drug stores, start by looking for the power number on the tag.
 The power of the reading glasses should also be printed on the inside of one of the temple arms.
 Glasses power is measured in units called diopters.
 The lowest-strength reading glasses available are typically +1.00, and the strongest are three to four diopters.
 If you intend to use readers over your contacts, be sure to wear the contact lenses to the store when you try out readers.

 Depending on your glasses prescription, you might need prescription reading glasses.
 Ask your eye doctor about this, especially if reading glasses have not solved your near vision problems.

-When to see your Eye Doctor
+When to see your Eye Doctor:

-See your eye doctor immediately if:
+See your eye doctor immediately if you:

-• You have sudden onset double vision
+• Are having sudden onset double vision

 Q: What is a “diopter chart” and how can you select reading glasses based on your age?